Rsge/Custom-Windows-Image-Creation-Helper/README.md

 1. Plug in your USB stick from above into a new PC.
 2. Boot from the USB stick.
 3. In the installation screen, press `Shift+F10` to open the command prompt.
-4. Use `D:` (probably now) to change to your USB stick and `cd` to the directory the batch files are located in.
+4. Use `D:` (probably now) to change to your USB stick and `cd` to the directory the.cmdch files are located in.
-5. Run `A_StartInstallation.bat`.
+5. Run `A_StartInstallation.cmd`.
 This will take a while (> 15 min probably, go get a second refreshment if you like).
 6. Close command line and installation window and reboot your system normally.
 7. Got through the first user creation process until you reach the desktop.
-8. **Important!** Run `B_FixDefault.bat` elevated.<br>
+8. **Important!** Run `B_FixDefault.cmd` elevated.<br>
 	**If you don't do this step, new logins will take ages and won't work correctly the first few times.**<br>
-	If you forget this step, you can run `X_EmergencyFixDefault.bat` elevated on any user to fix it for future users.
+	If you forget this step, you can run `X_EmergencyFixDefault.cmd` elevated on any user to fix it for future users.